mlaroy/Drupal-8-Starter-Gulp-SASS/README.md

 > ######  DEV BUILD
-> #######  Please note this isnt prod ready.
-It's more of a guide for future projects and will be updated in the future as I have more awesome Drupal 8 projects around the corner.
+> #######  Please note this is a work in progress.
+It is currently untested, and edited as a fork from kurtisdunn/Drupal-8-Starter-Gulp-SASS, with a major overhaul to the Gulp workflow.
+> TODO: remove bootstrap js/css dependency as well as bootstrap classes.
+The plan is to be completely framework-free, and include Susy Grids for grid layout.

-# Drupal-8-Starter-Gulp-SASS
+# Drupal-8-Gulp-Starter
-A starter theme for Drupal 8 using Drush CLI, Boostrap 3 SASS, Gulp + BrowserSync for automation.
+A starter theme for Drupal 8 using Drush CLI, Gulp + BrowserSync for automation.

 ### Prerequisites